zenangst/Spots/README.md

 Configuration.register(defaultView: MyAwesomeView.self)
 ```

-By letting the data decide which views to use, gives you the freedom of displaying anything anywhere, without cluttering your code with dirty if- or switch-statements that are hard to maintain and prone to introduce bugs.
+By letting the model data identifiers decide which views to use gives you the freedom of displaying anything anywhere, without cluttering your code with dirty if- or switch-statements that are hard to maintain.

 ## Working with headers and footers